myzhang1029/slib/README.md

 ![License](https://img.shields.io/badge/license-LGPL-blue.svg)

 ## Description
-This project is seperated from myzhang1029/admin, which brought me to the world of C, in the computer room of Primary School Attached to Yunnan Normal University(in Yunnan, China), (hiding from the teacher), in 2015 when I was 11.
+This project is separated from myzhang1029/admin, which brought me to the world of C, in the computer room of Primary School Attached to Yunnan Normal University(in Yunnan, China), (hiding from the teacher), in 2015 when I was 11.